How To Get Rid Of Scalp Buildup Effectively

 What Causes Scalp Buildup?

 It is normal for dead skin cells and natural oils to accumulate on the scalp.
-However, excess use of hair care products, improper hair rinsing, and skipping hair washing can cause scalp buildup.
+However, excessive use of hair care products, improper hair rinsing, and skipping hair washing can cause scalp buildup and lead to various scalp problems that, if not treated on time, may cause further serious issues related to scalp.

 We have learnt the causes of scalp buildup.
 How does it look?
 Scroll down to find out.